Posted on April 8, 2009 by Dennis Snow

 Employees who are not present for the customer don't catch those signals; they just go through the motions of completing the task.
 They're thinking about the next customer, the previous customer, their spouse, the paperwork, their supervisor; anything but the customer they're dealing with at that moment.
 And the customer perceives the employee's attitude as one of indifference.

 A couple of nights ago my family was having dinner at a very nice restaurant.
-The food was great as was the restaurant's atmosphere, but our server was clearly more focuses on completing his tasks instead of creating a memorable experience for his guests.
+The food was great as was the restaurant's atmosphere, but our server was clearly more focused on completing his tasks instead of creating a memorable experience for his guests.
 He would look at one of his other tables as he served us, whisk by without comment as he dropped off or picked up our bread basket, comment to another server while he refilled our water glasses, and headed to the kitchen as he wordlessly set the check on our table.

 As I observed this server's performance, the word "presence" popped into my mind.
 That's what was missing - he wasn't present for his guests.
 He certainly performed his tasks efficiently.
 He was prompt, he delivered the correct orders, and the food was terrific.
 But for the prices we were paying, we deserved more.
 We deserved his full attention for those relatively few moments that he was actually interacting with us.